Garnett Genuis: Political career

 Genuis was re-elected to the 44th Canadian Parliament in the 2021 Canadian federal election with 57.5% of the popular vote in his constituency, despite experiencing a 16% decline in support compared to the 2019 general election.
 Following the election, Genuis was vocally supportive of Erin O'Toole's leadership of the party after the latter faced criticism for failing to increase the party's seat count from 2019.

 Garnett Genuis was previously a committee member of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development & the Canadian House of Commons Standing Committee on Citizenship and Immigration.

 In September 2024, during question period, when Conservative Party leader Pierre Poilievre asked Prime Minister Justin Trudeau if he visited Consul General Tom Clark at the new residence when he was attending the United Nations General Assembly session, Genius replied to Trudeau's response by saying "Does he engage with them in the bathtub?".
 Trudeau argued that Genius's comment was homophobic, while Genius denied that he intended a sexual connotation.
 House Speaker Greg Fergus ruled that he took Genuis "at his word," and that Genuis' comment had no homophobic intent.
 Fergus nonetheless asked the MP to withdraw his comment because it "provoked disorder".
 Genuis went on to withdraw his comment "in deference to the authority of the chair".

-He was re-elected in the 2025 Canadian federal election.
+He was re-elected in the 2025 Canadian federal electionwith 66.3% of the popular vote.
 After that, Genuis was appointed as the shadow minister for employment by the Conservative Party of Canada’s new leader Pierre Poilievre.
 Genuis is currently a committee member of the Canadian House of Commons Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities.

+In February 2026, Garnett asked federal departments and agencies, as well as the military, if any of their employees are now, or have ever been, members of protest movements that stands in opposition to fascist and far-right ideologies.
+His question focused on the decentralized protest movement known as "antifa".
+Due to the tense political relations between the United States and Canada during this time as well as the controversial listing of antifa as a domestic terrorist organization by the Trump administration, Garnett Genuis's question can be interpreted as intent to seek out opposition to the Trump administration within Canadian institutions.

 Policies

 Bystander awareness

-On April 5 2022 Genuis put forth motion M-57 to support the development of bystander awareness and intervention training to combat sexual harassment and violence, hate crimes & other forms of criminal activity.
+On April 5, 2022 Genuis put forth motion M-57 to support the development of bystander awareness and intervention training to combat sexual harassment and violence, hate crimes & other forms of criminal activity.